aws-samples/cfn101-workshop/content/intermediate/templates/layered-stacks/index.md

   1. For the **AvailabilityZones** parameter, select **2 AZs**.
   1. You can leave the rest of the parameters **default**.
   1. Navigate through the wizard leaving everything default.
-  1. On the Review page, scroll down to the bottom and click on **Create stack**.
+  1. On the Review page, scroll down to the bottom and click on **Submit**.
    ::::
    :::::
 #### Create IAM Stack